Ithaca, NY 14853-6401

 • Biweekly or monthly cytology-histology correlate sessions: Residents and faculty participate in the review and comparison of cytology and histopathology findings of cases, some of which are controversial and challenging.

-• Weekly seminars on special topics in clinical pathology: Each member of the clinical pathology team (residents and faculty) rotates leading discussions on principles of clinical pathology.
+• Biweekly seminars on special topics in clinical pathology: Each member of the clinical pathology team (residents and faculty) rotates leading discussions on principles of clinical pathology.
 These seminars may include review of journal articles, methodologies or other topics relating to laboratory medicine.

 • Residents are encouraged to participate in a variety of other seminars and rounds held within the College of Veterinary Medicine (e.g. oncology rounds, tumor board, neuropathology rounds, wildlife pathology rounds, infectious disease forums).

 To facilitate training, we have a wealth of archived resources that are available for directed and self-study.
 These resources include: